Two days after his first career victory in the rain at Hockenheim, Rubens Barrichello is still elated:

-A state of mind opposed to that of Hakkinen, worried about the limits of despair, shaken by a car that just does not want to know to become stable:
+A state of mind very different to that of Hakkinen, worried about the limits of despair, shaken by a car that just does not want to become balanced:

 A real cry of pain.
-Also due to those extra soft tires, which he hates:
+Also due to those extra soft tyres, which he hates:

 "I did not expect to suffer a similar detachment from Schumacher.
-It’s all the fault of the set up, they are evidently ahead".
+All the fault is of the set up, they are evidently ahead".

-"I expected to be competitive, but I didn’t think so.
+"I expected to be competitive, but not this much.
 The race is something else, but today’s result is a good basis.
 Being on pole helps a lot.
-Now let’s see how the two of McLaren behave at the start, while I trust my brother Ralf.
-In fact, it would be wonderful if you could fit behind me, keeping Hakkinen and Coulthard behind you".
+Now let’s see how the two McLaren drivers behave at the start, while I trust my brother Ralf.
+In fact, it would be wonderful if he could fit behind me, keeping Hakkinen and Coulthard behind".

 A icing on the cake.
-How to turn the race into a triumphant march, although tires and heat do not leave peace.
-Of the heat, Schumacher is not afraid:
+How to turn the race into a triumphant march, although tyres and heat do not leave him in peace.
+However, Schumacher is not afraid of the heat:

-Different is the tire talk, real unknown.
+Different is the tyre talk, real unknown.
 Not to mention the chimneys, which continue to stay in the corner:

 "We’ve never used them before, is it good to do it tomorrow?"